httperror505/httperror505/README.md

 Hello there homie 👋

-Currently a **student** at Naga College Foundation, Inc. - College of Computer Studies.
-Soon to be wild hog at the corporate tech industry
+Currently a **graduating student** at Naga College Foundation, Inc. - College of Computer Studies.
+A soon to be wild hog at the corporate tech industry

 ---